gpignotti/swat_soil_moisture_sensitivity/README.md

   - Created new variable: sa_val
   - modparm.f: add new variale into SWAT global variables (real :: sa_val)
   - readbsn.f: added sa_val to be read at the bottom of the basins.bsn file
-  - percmain.f: multiply whole soil moisture layer by sa_val each day before any of the other processes, including percolation and lateral flow, since want to know its effect upon them in the model
+  - percmain.f: multiply second surface soil moisture layer by sa_val each day before any of the other processes, including percolation and lateral flow (to determine its effect on them in the model)

 ## Input file changes needed to run code
 - basins.bsn (last line 132 – SA_VAL; see example file in ./example_inputs/)